subvertnormality/mosaic/README.md

 The global scale runs against the master clock.
 This makes any channels that are running with fewer than 64 steps extra fun when combined with global scales and global scale trigs!

-You can transpose your entire sequencer pattern using the global quantiser transposition fader, either globaly or by step using trig locks.
+You can transpose your entire Song Sequence using the global quantiser transposition fader, either globaly or by step using trig locks.
 Transposition applies on top of the currently selected scale.

 ![Global quantiser transposition fader](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_global_scale_transposition.png)